 These brothels were initiated by the Imperial Japanese Army to reduce rape and anti-Japanese sentiment in the occupied territories.
 Yet the opposite effect took place at the time.
 Japanese historian Yoshiaki Yoshimi has proven that comfort stations actually did not reduce rape and did increase the spread of venereal disease.
 The hatred for the Japanese occupying forces continued to rise.

 While mostly right-wing revisionist counter-protests against the comfort women continue, mainstream sentiment in Korea and around the globe strongly supports the comfort women and their demand for an official apology for what the Japanese military did to them.
-The systematic rape of women is genocide and act of war.
+The systematic rape of women is genocide and an act of war.

 By not officially apologizing for the policy of forcing women and girls into sex slavery, Japan has not adequately and humanely dealt with the atrocities committed during World War II.
 War criminals have remained unpunished and the collective consciousness of Japan has not accepted that it committed great injustices during World War II.
 Another example of this are the pilgrimages of various top Japanese politicians to the Yasukuni Shrine honoring Japanese war criminals.